Trump Tower In Toronto Is Up For Sale And Facing Legal Woes

 "It looked great at the time because it was such a novelty for the city.
 Trump was a big, big name, it looked like it would be a huge success," she says.
 "But the whole thing was doomed to failure."

 Pigg says right off the bat, there were problems with the site.
 The hotel plus tower is built on a small parcel of land wedged between two smaller buildings.
-She says the site was so rocky, construction crews couldn't tunnel down as far as they would for building a high rise in another part of the city.
+She says the site was so rocky, construction crews couldn't tunnel down as far as they would for building a high-rise in another part of the city.
 The building needed to be tethered underground, Pigg says, and parking was shifted to the first few levels.

-Part of the problem is neither Shnaider nor Levitan had experience in hotel operations or construction.
+Part of the problem is that neither Shnaider nor Levitan had experience in hotel operations or construction.
 So it's not surprising there were problems, says Toronto City Councillor Josh Matlow.

 "There were parts of the building itself that fell down onto the street and actually shut down parts of our downtown at times, because there were concerns about the structure's integrity," he says.